-In the fourth installment of the “How to Start an eCommerce Store” series, we are going to show you how to choose an ecommerce provider.
+In this article, we are going to show you how to choose an ecommerce service provider.

-You’ve been buying from eStores for years.
+You’ve been buying online for years.
 You love buying online.
-It’s one of the reasons you want to open your own eCommerce business.
+It’s one of the reasons you want to open your own ecommerce business.

-In Part 4: How to Choose an eCommerce Provider, I’ll cover eCommerce basics so you’ll be able to make the best choice for your new business.
+We’ll cover ecommerce basics so you’ll be able to make the best choice for your new business.

-How to Start an eCommerce Store: The eCommerce Universe
+How to Choose an Ecommerce Service Provider: The Ecommerce Universe

-The decision to open an eStore is easy.
+The decision to open an online store is easy.
 You want to own your own business.
 Congrats!

-But figuring out how exactly what kind of eStore you want may be a bit more complicated.
-Because you have lots of choices.
+But figuring out how exactly what kind of online store you want could be a bit more complicated because you have lots of choices.
 And this decision depends on your goals, finances, and target market.

-Here’s a quick breakdown of your eStore options:
+Here’s a quick breakdown of your ecommerce service provider options:

-A marketplace is a large platform where sellers can create their own shops and customers can browse hundreds or thousands of smaller eStores.
-The marketplace doesn’t sell anything itself, but handles all the transactions and then pays the store owner.
+A marketplace is a large platform where sellers can create their own shops and customers can browse hundreds or thousands of smaller online stores.
+The marketplace doesn’t sell anything itself, but it handles all the transactions and then pays the store owner.
 Sellers generally either pay a monthly fee or a percentage of each sale.